Meet The Mas Uda Dancers...

 Shoshanna has - recently become a new mom and we hope that she will be back dancing before too long. - We thank her for - her work as a Mas Uda Costume Consultant.

-Tajah and her friend Zara are the co-directors of Raks Saar-Rah, in the Centralia area.
-We miss them both!
+Tajah and her friend Zara were the co-directors of Raks Saar-Rah, in the Centralia area.
+Tajah has recently passed away and the world is a sadder place for her passing.

-Triskell danced with Mas Uda for a couple of years and has moved on to try other styles of dance.
+Triskell danced with Mas Uda for several years and has moved to New Orleans.

 Zemira became injured and had to make some difficult choices. - She is no longer dancing with us, but is enjoying weaving once again. - We miss her dearly!